echebbi/ekumi/docs/extend-ekumi/add-specification.rst

 What is a specification?
 ------------------------------

-A specification describes a possible representation of a workflow.
-The main purposes of specifications is allowing new workflow editors.
+A specification is a definition of how a workflow is structured; as such, it can be affiliated to a concrete grammar.

+A specification can be used to customize the way workflows are persisted, but are mainly aimed at supporting new editors (see :ref:`part-add-representation`).

 How to add a new specification?
 -------------------------------------

-A new one can be defined by contributing to the ``fr.kazejiyu.ekumi.model.specs`` extension point.

-It requires one class that implements the ``ActivityAdapter`` interface.
+A new one can be defined by contributing to the ``fr.kazejiyu.ekumi.core.specs`` extension point which requires one class that implements the ``ActivityAdapter`` interface.

-The interface is defined as follows:
+The interface to implement is defined as follows:

 .. code-block:: java
    :linenos: